The micro-battle mission is a one-pager that lives throughout the micro-battle

 - How do we test the prototype for transferability across the next market or customer segment?
 How do we recruit early input from the leaders of these transfer markets?

-- Who is best able to help us translate the prototype into a repeatable model that can be adopted by others?
+- Who is best able to help us translate the prototype into a repeatable model that others can adopt?
 How do we create peer-to-peer learning across the teams?

 - Who can help us create the right scaling model and think through the behavioral changes required?

-The first time the micro-battle team meets with the Lead-Learn team, they present a revised version of the mission and their recommended team.
-Every four weeks thereafter, they present their latest hypothesis on the mission.
+The first time the micro-battle team meets with the Leadership team, it presents a revised version of the mission and their recommended team.
+Every four weeks thereafter, the team presents its latest hypothesis on the mission.
 The template doesn’t change, but the hypotheses get revised as team members test, fail and adjust their way to success.

 Every quadrant matters as you move around the wheel

 We talk about micro-battles in terms of “moving around the wheel.”
-The wheel has four quadrants—strategy, prototype, repeatable model and behavior change—each of which is equally important.
+The wheel has four quadrants—strategy, prototype, repeatable model and rollout—each of which is equally important.